A Theoretical and Practical Framework for Evaluating Uncertainty Calibration in Object Detection: Evaluation Metrics

 We can now finally define the EGCE as

-\CP{Just like}Following the same principle as in \cite{kuppers2020multivariate}, we will only consider predictions above a given threshold (in our case 0.1), when constructing the bags $\text{TP}_{\tau}$, $\text{FP}_{\tau}$ and $\text{FN}_{\tau}$ for calculating the D-ECE and EGCE (this avoids a bias to the behaviour of low-confidence detections, that is common in this type of bin-wise metrics).
-Just like the previously proposed metrics, both the D-ECE and the EGCE represent a better performance (in terms of uncertainty calibrations) with lower values, reaching their optimal value at 0.
-The common number of bins for these types of metrics is between 10 and 20 bins (in our experiments we will use 15 bins).
+Following similar guidelines of those in \cite{kuppers2020multivariate}, we will only consider detections with a confidence value above a given threshold (in our case 0.1), when constructing the bags $\textit{TP}_\tau$, $\textit{FP}_\tau$ and $\textit{FN}_\tau$ for calculating the D-ECE and EGCE (this avoids a bias to the behaviour of low-confidence detections, that is common in this type of bin-wise metrics).
+Both the D-ECE and the EGCE represent a better performance (in terms of uncertainty calibrations) with lower values, reaching their optimal value at 0.
+The common number of bins for these types of metrics is between 10 and 20 bins, thus, in our experiments, we will use 15 bins.